Trams in Munich: History

 In 2009 the brand new route 23 was opened.
 This route acts as a feeder route for U-Bahn lines U3 and U6, to which it connects in an elaborate terminus above Münchner Freiheit U-Bahn station.
-The line has no interchanges with other tram routes, but is linked to the rest of the tram network by a connecting track that carries no public service.
+The line has no interchanges with other tram routes, but is linked to the rest of the tram network by a connecting track that has carried no public service until 2025, when route 12 was prolonged.
 At the same time, February 2009, class S trams, built to the Stadler Variobahn design, were introduced.

 In December 2011 an extension was opened from the previous Effnerplatz terminus to St. Emmeram.
 The extension was 4.3 km long and added seven new tram stops to the network.
 Tram route 16 was extended to serve St. Emmeram, with knock-on effects on routes 17, 18 and 27.

 In December 2012 new routes 22 and 28 were opened.

 In December 2013, the extension of route 19, from its previous terminus at Pasing-Marienplatz to München-Pasing railway station, was opened in order to enable better interchange with S-Bahn and long-distance train services.

 In December 2016, route 25 was extended to the east of the city, from Max Weber Platz to Berg am Laim S-Bahn station.
 The extension comprises 2.8 km of segregated alignment with seven new stops, and a journey time of approximately eight minutes.
 The area served is undergoing redevelopment.

+In January 2025, route 12 was extended from Scheidplatz to Schwabing Nord, along the route of Line 23 that has been a connecting track previously.